How to Calculate the Cost of Any Qantas Classic Reward Booking

 You can also do multi-city itineraries in Great Circle Mapper, by adding airports.
 For example, you could input SYD-HNL-SFO-LAX-JFK-AKL-SYD, and it displays the total distance covered and the distance of each individual segment.

-If you’re seeing a much higher number of Qantas points, it’s probably because you’re being quoted for a Points Plus Pay ticket.
-This is a different type of reward which converts the cost of a commercial airfare into points.
-The number of points needed for a Points Plus Pay booking is often much higher than a Classic Reward booking, but more seats are available.
+If you’re seeing a much higher number of Qantas points, you may be seeing the Classic Plus Reward price.
+This is a different type of reward which converts the cost of a commercial airfare into points at a fixed rate.
+The number of points needed for a Classic Plus booking is often much higher than a Classic Reward booking, but more seats are available.

 Calculating the cost of more complex itineraries